OIDA-JHU/oida-image-extraction/README.md

 remains unambiguously associated with its source (nested archives will create longer sequences that will also be unique).

 ### Partial Loading
-To partially process images to be prepared for loading into the Image Collection, using the `partial_load_query` parameter will take an argument that is a query string, for example:
+To partially process images in preparation for loading into the Image Collection, use the `partial_load_query` parameter.
+This parameter takes an argument that is a query string, for example:

 ```
 python process_files.py --output /output/output.zip --partial_load_query